sagi403/dynamic-branch-map/README.md

 DATABASE_CLIENT = your database client
 DATABASE_FILENAME = your database filename
 JWT_SECRET = your jwt secret
+DATABASE_URL = your database url
+DATABASE_HOST = your database host
+DATABASE_PORT = your database port
+DATABASE_NAME = your database name
+DATABASE_USERNAME = your database username
+DATABASE_PASSWORD = your database password
+DATABASE_SSL = your database ssl
 ```

 Create a .env file in the frontend directory and add the following: